Music - Animal Concert

 What happens after the bus passes each action brick?

 Talk to the students about the sounds they’ve just heard.

 - What did you hear when the bus went over the action bricks?

 - Did you know those animal sounds?

 - What animals did you hear?
-(Ask the children to build the animals they’ve named.)
+(Ask the students to build the animals they’ve named.)

-Ask the children to place each animal next to its action brick.
+Ask the students to place each animal next to its action brick.

 Use the app to see if the sound matches the animals they have built.